 Many parents struggle to stay close with their children as they grow and become more independent.
 It’s not simple and there is no guarantee of success.
 However, if you are trying to figure out how to have a better relationship and stay connected with your kids as they get older, here are 10 ways.

-1. Keep It Real
+1. Keep it real.

 Talk to your kids in a manner that is not condescending.
 Open communication squashes so many potential issues.
 Have real and honest conversations at every possible chance.
 Do not be afraid to share stories from your childhood with them as examples.
 It lends you credibility in their eyes.

-2. See the Warning Signs
+2. See the warning signs.

-Who your child hangs out with is a reflection of the direction their life is headed.
-Make a point to get to know the closest friends.
+Who your child hangs out with is a reflection of the direction his or her life is headed.
+Make a point to get to know your kids’ closest friends.
 Invite them over for sleepovers.
 Take them to a ballgame.
-You need to know the social environment of your kids.Who your child hangs out with is a reflection of the direction their life is headed.
-Click To Tweet
+You need to know what happens in your kids’ social environment.

-4. Get One-On-One Time
+4. Get one-on-one time.

-5. Show Unwavering Commitment
+5. Show unwavering commitment.

-6. Lift Their Spirits
+6. Lift their spirits.

 Consistently have a pleasant and fun-loving spirit with your children.
 If you have a great sense of humor, use it often with them.
 If you are more of a serious type, then use a warm smile to put them at ease.
 Big smiles and humor lighten tension and stress.

-7. Be Present
+7. Be present.

-8. Display Affection
+8. Display affection.

-9. Spiritual Connection
+9. Spiritual connection.

 “The family that prays together stays together.”
 Family recognition of God creates a very strong bond.
-Don’t forget to break out “Thou shalt honor your Father and Mother” whenever called for!
+Don’t forget to break out “thou shalt honor your father and mother” whenever called for!

-10. Support Them
+10. Support them.